 Regarding the management scheme of the RG-StdsStrat, it was noted that the Rapporteurs would be appointed on a rotational basis in the report of the first TSAG meeting held in May 2017.
 The TSAG Chairman clarified that it is up to this Rapporteur group management team to devise a strategy on the rotation of the Rapporteur, to start the discussions internally and to choose a new Rapporteur who would be available; a rotation would best occur in-between the TSAG meetings.

-Regarding the identified study issues listed in TD246, Ms Andrea Saks, Chairman of ITU-T JCA-AHF, with support of UAE, proposed amendments on the item “Accessibility by design” (in TD246 and also in C46) which should add references to the two technical papers of SG16 on accessible meetings and on accessible remote participation.
+Regarding the identified study issues listed in TD246, Ms Andrea Saks, Chair of ITU-T JCA-AHF, with support of UAE, proposed amendments on the item “Accessibility by design” (in TD246 and also in C46) which should add references to the two technical papers of SG16 on accessible meetings and on accessible remote participation.
 She also suggested to use language consistently taken from the outcome of WTDC-17 on “…by persons with disabilities and other persons with specific needs…”.
 The meeting accepted the proposed amendments.

 The SG17 Chairman informed on a forthcoming ITU workshop addressing 5G and security in March 2018, and indicating that SG17 has plans to study security aspects in 5G.
 It was agreed to include SG17 in the list of partners for the item “Realizing 5G/IMT-2020 vision”.